paulwizviz/go-web/docs/Arch.md

 This folder contains the following:

-* [./build/package/dev](../build/package/dev) folder includes Dockerfiles to build development apps;
+* [./build/package/dev](../build/package/dev) folder includes Dockerfiles to build artefacts to support your development effort;

 * [./build/package/artefacts](../build/package/artefacts) folder containers Dockerfiles to produce native macOS, Linux and Windows app or a Docker image;